7 Things to Do Before Vacation (to Protect Your Home)

 3. Assign a Neighbor for “Just in Case” Duty

 Not in love with the idea of a live-in housesitter?
 No problem.
-A neighbor can assume many of the same caretaking tasks.
+A neighbor can assume many of the same care-taking tasks.
 To make sure you’re both on the same page, write an itemized list of things that need to be done, and tape it someplace visible.
 You should also ask your neighbor to drop by in the event of a sustained power outage or destructive storm.
 Hopefully she is willing to clean out any refrigerated food that spoils before you return.
 Finally, if the neighbor is coming and going frequently, leave your spare key at her house (versus underneath your welcome mat).
 That hiding spot isn’t fooling anyone anymore.
+And it may be why a whopping 34% of burglars find their inside… via the front door.

 4. Maintain Your Property